MyreMylar/pygame_gui/docs/source/theme_reference/theme_label.rst

    A diagram of which part of the element is themed by which colour parameter.
 The text shadow **cannot** be themed with a colour gradient.

-:class:`UILabel <.UILabel>` makes use of these colour parameters in a 'colours' block.
+:class:`UILabel <pygame_gui.elements.UILabel>` makes use of these colour parameters in a 'colours' block.
 Most of these colours can also be a colour gradient:

  - "**dark_bg**" - The background colour/gradient of the label text.